-Use Identity Pools with Your OAuth Identity Provider for Confluent Cloud¶
+Use Identity Pools with Your OAuth/OIDC Identity Provider for Confluent Cloud¶

-An identity pool is a group of external identities that are assigned a certain level of access based on policy.
+You can use an identity pool to provide granular control over access of your applications to your Confluent Cloud resources.
+An identity pool is a group of external application identities that are assigned a certain level of access based on a claims-based policy.
 The use of the identity pool is defined by the pool filter expression.
-Access is defined using role-based access control (RBAC) or access control lists (ACLs).
+Access is controlled using role-based access control (RBAC) or access control lists (ACLs).

 To use the Confluent Cloud APIs to create, read, update, list, and delete identity pools, see Identity Pools (iam/v2).

 Required RBAC roles: OrganizationAdmin

 Before you can use the OAuth 2.0 identity provider that you created in Add an identity provider using Confluent Cloud Console, you need to configure an identity pool to be used with that identity provider.